-The Cadet Corps program at Quonset Point includes two separate units: The Naval Sea Cadet Corps (NSCC) and the Navy League Cadet Corps (NLCC).
-The NSCC is for young people between the ages of 13 through 18, while the NLCC is available for young people from 10 through 14 (more on qualification standards can be found here).
+The Naval Sea Cadet Corps programs at Quonset Point include two separate units: NCBC BATTALION, Naval Sea Cadet Cadet Corps (NSCC) and TRAINING SHIP WALTER BOLL, Navy League Cadet Corps (NLCC).
+NCBC Battalion is for young people between the ages of 13 through 18, while Traning Ship Boll is available for young people from 10 through 14 (more on qualification standards can be found here).
 The NSCC is a federally chartered 501(c)(3) non-profit educational organization, sponsored through the Navy League of the United States, and is supported by the Department of the Navy and the U.S. Coast Guard.
 Official support of the USNSCC by the Navy is promulgated in OPNAVINST 5760.5C.
 Commander, Naval Recruiting Command is responsible for coordinating the U.S. Navy's support of the NSCC.
 The Naval Sea Cadet Corps has also been designated by the United States Coast Guard as their primary youth program; official support of the USNSCC is outlined in the USCG Public Affairs Manual COMDTINST M5728.2A.

-NCBC Battalion currently has openings for the 2011-2012 academic year in both Cadet units for young people who have ambition, self-discipline, and a strong academic background.
-In addition to learning about the four sea services and the long maritime tradition of the United States, NCBC training provides Cadets with a solid foundation for building academic and social skills, teamwork, and critical thinking.
-NCBC offers preliminary training for the US Navy, Coast Guard, Marine Corps, and Merchant Marine, and provides direct entrance assistance to all the service academies and for Reserve Officer Training Corps (ROTC) candidates.
-Our meetings are held on Saturday mornings in Building 7 of the Quonset Point/Davisville Port and Commerce Park, 35 Belver Avenue, North Kingstown, Rhode Island.
+NCBC Battalion and Training Ship Boll currently have openings for the 2018-2019 academic year in both Cadet units for young people who have ambition, self-discipline, and a strong academic background.
+In addition to learning about the four sea services and the long maritime tradition of the United States, NCBC and T.S.
+Boll training programs are age-appropriate and provide Cadets with a solid foundation for building academic and social skills, teamwork, and critical thinking.
+NCBC also offers preliminary training for Cadets interested in continuing their journey with the US Navy, Coast Guard, Marine Corps, and Merchant Marine, and provides direct entrance assistance to all the service academies and for Reserve Officer Training Corps (ROTC) candidates.

 Our unit's combined knowledge includes more than 51 years of training in math, science, engineering and military heritage.
 The goals of our unit include: